Get insider access

 Of course, when shooting in dimmer conditions, you can minimize the appearance of noise by allowing more light to hit the sensor, either by increasing your exposure time or opening up your aperture.
 When shooting handheld, built-in image stabilization might be necessary, allowing you to get clear shots at slower shutter speeds.
 Above all, the lens you use will have the biggest impact.
 A lens with a wider maximum aperture can let in more light and let you shoot in darker conditions at faster shutter speeds.

-We've bought and tested over 100 cameras in our lab, and below, you'll find our top recommended cameras for low light.
-You can also find out more about how we test for image noise here.
+We've bought over 100 cameras, and below, you'll find the best low-light mirrorless cameras we've tested.
+You can also learn more about how we test for image noise here.
 If you're looking for more general-purpose recommendations, check out our list of the best cameras for photography.
 If, on the other hand, you're looking for a hybrid or video-centric camera for low-light shooting, you can also see our top videography and filmmaking cameras.
 Or, maybe you're just looking for the best cameras we've tested, period.
 In any case, you're sure to find something to suit your needs.

 1. Best Camera For Low Light

-That aside, the autofocus system is incredibly effective, and its subject tracking works well even in trickier lighting.
+That aside, it has an incredibly effective autofocus system, with subject tracking that works well even in low light.
 The camera's five-axis in-body image stabilization (IBIS) system can also help you shoot handheld at slower shutter speeds.
 That said, lens selection is still relatively limited for Canon's RF-mount.
-If you want more third-party lens options, the Sony α7 IV is another top contender with a wider selection of lenses, although its ergonomics leave something to be desired.
-Of course, the original R6 is still an excellent choice, especially if you're primarily interested in photography.
+If you want more third-party lens options, the Sony α7 IV is another top contender with a wider selection of lenses, although its ergonomics aren't quite as good.
+The original R6 is also still an excellent choice despite its lower-resolution sensor and slightly worse video specs.

 See our review